fbpx

 Waiver of passport requirement:

 All foreign nationals (except for protected persons) must possess a document described in R50(1) (passport or other acceptable identity documents) to become permanent residents (R72(1)(e)(ii)).
-If an applicant does not have a valid passport, the passport requirement may be waived on humanitarian and compassionate grounds, provided the identity of the individual is satisfactorily established.
-If an exemption from the passport requirement is granted, appropriate remarks are inserted in GCMS, and a letter is sent to the applicant containing the exemption statement.
+If an applicant does not have a valid passport, IRCC may waive off the passport requirement on humanitarian and compassionate grounds, if the identity of the individual is there.
+In such a case, IRCC inserts appropriate remarks in GCMS, and the applicant gets the letter containing the exemption statement.

-In cases where the CBSA seized the passport or travel document, the OB 553 is referred.
+In cases where the CBSA seized the passport or travel document, IRCC refers to the OB 553

 Positive Stage 2 Assessment